mozilla/treeherder/tests/README.md

     # SETUP ALL IMAGES
     docker-compose up --build

+### Prepare your development environment

+Ensure pre-commit hooks are enabled.

+**Do not enable on Windows** - `isort` is not given the correct parameters, it conflicts with travis verification, and will never pass.

+    pip install pre-commit
+    pre-commit install

 ### Install into virtual environment

 Treeherder requires specific library versions that will likely interfere with what you have installed.
 It is best to setup a virtual environment to contain the quirks it introduces.